EarnertoLearner/Intro-repository/README.md

 # Intro-repository
 Normal repository
 This is just a normal intro.
-Nothing new or special is going to happen here.
+It should only have an edit or two in this particular case.